sguox002/leetcode/leetcode-all.md

 - use vector to store parent
 - use hashmap to store parent

+<<-1061	Lexicographically Smallest Equivalent String    		66.0%	Medium
+given string A and B, they are equivalent if we do the mapping. given a string s, return the smallest equivalent string. union find the put equivalent chars in a set then use the smallest char to replace the string. union find with rank.
+->>

 <<-1101	The Earliest Moment When Everyone Become Friends    		66.8%	Medium
 union-find
 ->>